ebpf-networking/tunnel-cni/README.md

 This is the tunnel-cni plugin with its DaemonSet to setup the tunnel-cni plugin in a kubernetes cluster.
 The tunnel-cni uses tunneling backend for pod-to-pod communications between pods in different nodes.
 There are two tunneling technologies, vxlan and geneve.
 The default backend is vxlan.
 Geneve tunneling will be available soon.
+In addition to the `backend` technology choice, the vni `id`, the `dstport`, and the `qlen` of the interface device default to "1", "8472", and "0".
+They can be changed through command line arguments such as "-backend=vxlan", "-id=1", "-dstport=8472", and "-qlen=0".

 The tunnel-cni uses the
 `bridge` plugin to create veth pairs between the bridge and the containers.
 The `bridge` plugin calls the `host-local` plugin for